Callme-Ishmael/MPhys/README.md

 ### Summary of last semester

 In the preceding semester, we initiated a study of CP violation in Higgs-fermion interactions within the framework of the Standard Model Effective Field Theory (SMEFT).
+Focusing on processes such as $$pp \to ZH \to e^+e^-b\bar{b}$$ and

+$$
+pp \to H b\bar{b},
+$$

-Focusing on processes such as \( pp \to ZH \to e^+e^-b\bar{b} \) and \( pp \to H b\bar{b} \), we employed \texttt{MadGraph5\_aMC@NLO} for event generation, constructing CP-sensitive observables from parton-level kinematic variables.
+we employed `MadGraph5_aMC@NLO` for event generation, constructing CP-sensitive observables from parton-level kinematic variables.
 However, a significant limitation emerged: MadGraph fixes the helicities of final-state particles at generation, preventing the preservation of spin correlations crucial for probing CP-violating interference effects.
 This constraint rendered many CP-sensitive observables ineffective and underscored the need for a more sophisticated treatment of spin.

-Consequently, in the present phase of the project, we transitioned to using \texttt{Herwig}, an event generator that preserves spin correlations throughout the hard scattering, parton shower, and hadronization stages.
-In this semester, the focus is placed on the realistic study of the process \( pp \to Z \to ZH \), with the Higgs boson decaying to \( b\bar{b} \).
+Consequently, in the present phase of the project, we transitioned to using `Herwig`, an event generator that preserves spin correlations throughout the hard scattering, parton shower, and hadronization stages.
+In this semester, the focus is placed on the realistic study of the process

+$$
+pp \to Z \to ZH,
+$$

+with the Higgs boson decaying to

+$$
+b\bar{b}.
+$$

 Crucially, the b-quarks are allowed to shower and hadronize, enabling an analysis of CP-sensitive observables based on the true, physically accessible final states — b-jets — rather than on artificially modified decay chains.

 This transition represents a significant improvement in the physical realism of the study.
 Unlike previous exploratory work that relied on unphysical setups, the present work targets the direct Higgs decay into bottom quarks under experimentally relevant conditions.
-By leveraging \texttt{Herwig}'s spin-preserving evolution, we aim to construct and analyze observables capable of revealing the CP nature of the Higgs-bottom coupling, thereby contributing towards a deeper understanding of possible new sources of CP violation in the Higgs sector.
+By leveraging `Herwig`'s spin-preserving evolution, we aim to construct and analyze observables capable of revealing the CP nature of the Higgs-bottom coupling, thereby contributing towards a deeper understanding of possible new sources of CP violation in the Higgs sector.

 ### The Noether Cluster